Contact Marissa with questions regarding:

 Internal and external communications; marketing and promotions; events and public programming; ACT website, social media, emails and newsletters, print and digital collateral; ACT branding materials; and general communications.

-Marissa Friedman is a dramaturg, writer, editor, and educator.
+Marissa Friedman (she/her) is a dramaturg, writer, editor, and educator.
 Prior to ACT, Marissa served as the Project Coordinator and Executive Assistant at ArtsBoston, the Community Engagement Coordinator at Commonwealth Shakespeare Company, and held residencies at Long Wharf Theatre, Atlantic Theater Company, Westport Country Playhouse, and the Williamstown Theatre Festival.
-She is also an Affiliated Faculty member in Emerson’s Department of Performing Arts.
+She is an Affiliated Faculty member in Emerson College’s Department of Performing Arts.

 Marissa graduated with an MFA in Dramaturgy and Theater Studies from the American Repertory Theater/Moscow Art Theater (A.R.T/MXAT) Institute for Advanced Theater Training at Harvard University, and received her BA in Historical Studies from Bard College.
 While at the A.R.T/MXAT Institute, she dramaturged the world premiere productions of Matt Gould and Griffin Matthews’ Witness Uganda, directed by Tony Award-winner Diane Paulus, and David Adjmi’s Marie Antoinette, directed by Tony Award-winner Rebecca Taichman.
 Outside of work, Marissa enjoys crime novels, the Great British Bake Off, and the Boston Bruins.